ligato/docs/docs/user-guide/concepts.md

 In addition, the model, in conjunction with the proto.Message and model spec, register with a model registry.
 This simplifies access to the model keyspace from other parts of the system such as the KV Scheduler.

 Note that KV Descriptors describe objects to the KV Scheduler.
-Both are covered later in this section.
+Both are covered in the [KV scheduler and descriptors](#kv-scheduler-and-descriptors) explanation later in this section.

 ![model-proto-KV-store](../img/user-guide/model-proto-KVS.svg)
 <p style="text-align: center; font-weight: bold">Model spec and proto.Message relationship</p>